Blog / Beginner's handbook / Your Guide on Preparing the Perfect Print File

 So, which penguin looks the best?

-Unless you’re an advocate of the lo-fi look, you’ll agree the best-looking penguin is the 150 DPI one on the far right.
+Unless you’re an advocate of the lo-fi look, you’ll agree the best-looking penguin is the 150 DPI one on the right.
 And this is also the penguin that will look the best printed.

-A good way of creating designs for print files with the right dimensions and resolution is by using Printful print file templates, especially for all-over print (AOP) and embroidery products.
-For embroidery, the templates will help you figure how thick your design elements would be, and for AOP, the templates will give you a better understanding of your design size and placement.
+A good way of creating designs for print files with the correct dimensions and resolution is by using Printful print file templates, especially for all-over print (AOP) and embroidery products.
+For embroidery, the templates will help you figure out how thick your design elements would be, and for AOP, the templates will give you a better understanding of your design size and placement.

 Onto the make-or-break guidelines.